adrianrobotka/docker-stuff/README.md

 # Docker stuff
 Bunch of Dockerfiles in separate branches

-This repo contains stale branches to build different docker images.
+This repo contains separate branches to build different docker images.